 Citations for unpublished and personal interviews should contain some or all of the following elements

 [tabbed indent]1.
-Interviewee Firstname Lastname (identifying information), [contact method] interviewer firstname lastname, interview date, location where transcript or recording may be found.
+Interviewee Firstname Lastname (identifying information if needed), [contact method] interviewer firstname lastname, interview date, location where transcript or recording may be found.

 1. Andrew Macmillan (principal adviser, Investment Center Division, FAO), in discussion with the author, September 1998.

-2. Obama, Michelle.
-“Oprah Talks to Michelle Obama.”
-Interview by Oprah Winfrey.
-O, The Oprah Magazine,
+2. Michelle Obama, “Oprah Talks to Michelle Obama,” Interview by Oprah Winfrey.
+O, The Oprah Magazine, April 1, 2009.

 3. Interview with health care worker, March 23, 2010.